Genivia/SJOT/README.md

 SJOT: Schemas for JSON Objects
 ==============================

-Schemas for JSON Objects, or simply SJOT, is a more compact alternative to JSON schema.
+Schemas for JSON Objects, or simply SJOT, is a fast and lightweight alternative to JSON schema.
 SJOT schemas are valid JSON, just like JSON schema.
-SJOT schemas have the look and feel of an object template and are more easy to read and understand.
-SJOT aims at fast JSON data validation with lightweight schemas and compact validators.
+SJOT schemas have the look and feel of an object template and are easy to use.
+SJOT aims at fast JSON validation with lightweight schemas and compact validators.

 SJOT schemas convert to JSON schema draft v4 without loss of schema details.